AraBlocks/ara-filesystem/README.md

 ========
 [![Build Status](https://travis-ci.com/AraBlocks/ara-filesystem.svg?token=34qxpAeMHQ3yJvunfTbQ&branch=master)](https://travis-ci.com/AraBlocks/ara-filesystem)

-The Ara FileSystem, isolated and secure file systems backed by Ara identities.
+The Ara Filesystem, standalone and secure filesystems backed by Ara identities.

-## Status
+## Stability

-This project is still in alpha development.
+> [Stability][stability-index]: 2 - Stable.
+Stable.
+Compatibility with the npm ecosystem is a high priority.

-> **Important**: While this project is under active development, run `npm link` in `ara-filesystem` directory with `ara-identity`, `ara-util`, `ara-contracts`, `ara-network`, `ara-network-node-identity-archiver`, and `ara-network-node-identity-resolver` cloned locally.
+Although the API is stable, this project is still in alpha development and is not yet ready to be used in a production environment.

 ## Dependencies